brijeshbhalodiya/quiz_game/README.md

 ## Description

-A time based quiz game.
+A timeout based quiz game.

 Default value of timeout is 30sec & questions are stored in the problems.csv

-User can optionally configure the timeout or provide another quiz file.
+User can optionally configure the timeout or provide another problem statement CSV file in the format of 'question,answer'.

 ## Use